-Application Submission: Applications must be emailed as attachments to interop@widma.gov by the application deadline of 11:59PM August 1, 2024.
-All application documents must be submitted in PDF format as separate attachments.
-Emailed applications should be labeled with the subject "FY25 PSAP Grant Application".
+Application Submission: Applications must be emailed as attachments to interop@widma.gov by the application deadline of 11:59PM August 31, 2025.
+All application documents other than the excel budget spreadsheet must be submitted in PDF format as separate attachments.
+Emailed applications should be labeled with the subject "FY26 PSAP Grant Application".

-Description: The Wisconsin Department of Military Affairs/Office of Emergency Communications (DMA/OEC) is pleased to announce the Fiscal Year (FY) 2025 PSAP Grant Program funding opportunity.
+Description: The Wisconsin Department of Military Affairs/Office of Emergency Communications (DMA/OEC) is pleased to announce the Fiscal Year (FY) 2026 PSAP Grant Program funding opportunity.
 The PSAP Grant Program is intended to provide additional funding for the equipment upgrades and advanced training necessary for Next Generation 9-1-1 (NG9-1-1) implementation.
+Funding is contingent upon the State Biennial Budget.